boeboe/graphite-events-metrics/README.md

 # docker run --name jsontopickle  -p 8008:8000 -e GRAPHITE_ADDRESS=<a.b.c.d> -e GRAPHITE_PICKLE_PORT='2004' boeboe/graphite-events-metrics
 ```

- - port 8000 is the port on within the container (fixed)
+ - port 8000 is the port within the container (fixed)
  - port 8008 is the port exposed to the host system (up to your preference)
  - env vars **GRAPHITE_ADDRESS** and **GRAPHITE_PICKLE_PORT** are mandatory

+## Note

+This container is purely used for demo purposes and not meant for production
+environments at all.
+There is barely any error handling implemented.